satuelisa/BarkBeetle/README.md

 # BarkBeetle

-## Image processing to detect bark beetle infestation from aerial orthomosaics
+## Image processing to detect BBI from aerial imagery

+We work with UAV-captured RGB images, built into one-per-flight orthomosaics, to detect bark-beetle infestations.

 **Tools**: Python3, ImageMagick, and zsh